Rose Lee

 Generic “AI personalization” is driving engagement down, not up.
 Discover how to use AI to deliver value-first insights that humanize outreach and convert more B2B buyers.

-Every day, your prospects receive 376 billion emails globally.
-Most claim to be “personalized” using AI.
-Yet Martal’s research reveals that cold email response rates have plummeted from 7% to just 5.1% in one year—a devastating 28% decline.¹ (Martal) This post explores how to use AI for B2B email personalization to reverse this trend and actually drive engagement.
+Consider this: Every day, your prospects receive over 376 billion emails globally, most claiming to be “personalized” using AI.
+Yet cold email response rates have plummeted from 7% to just 5.1% in one year — a devastating 28% decline, according to Martal.¹

 Just when AI is poised to help with mass personalization, it’s having the opposite effect.
 That’s an uncomfortable truth for B2B marketers and sales leaders.

-While 63% of marketers now deploy AI in their email campaigns ³ (Shopify), we’re witnessing an unprecedented collapse in actual engagement.
+While 63% of marketers now deploy AI in their email campaigns,³ what’s really happening is an unprecedented collapse in actual engagement.
 One culprit?
 Generic “AI personalization” that sounds impressive in marketing demos but feels robotic to real humans.
-Your prospects can smell these auto-generated emails from miles away.

 The numbers paint a stark picture of an industry in crisis.
 Martal’s comprehensive analysis of B2B cold outreach, corroborated by Belkin’s study of 16.5 million emails across 25+ industries, reveals: